Puddings · Old-Fashioned Classics

 Cousins that eat differently — sweet potato pie is denser, fluffier and more custardy with a deeper natural sweetness; pumpkin pie is smoother and softer.
 Grandma's table always had the sweet potato one.

-Boiling waterlogs the flesh and dilutes the flavour, leaving the filling loose and pale.
+Boiling waterlogs the flesh and dilutes the flavor, leaving the filling loose and pale.
 Roasting concentrates the sugars for a richer, firmer pie.

 Baked too hot or too long — an overcooked custard tightens and splits.
 Moderate heat, and pull it with a slight wobble; it finishes setting as it cools.